racheldajusta/mcp_talk/PRESENTATION.md

 _backgroundColor: 'rgba(0,0,0,0.5)'
 _color: white -->
 ---

+## *AI* Is a great tool to add to your *Arsenal*
+- Helps you undertand new code bases
+- Can genrate a lot of the boring stuff for you
+- You can use multiple models to double check each other, and yourself
+- With the Model Context Protocol (MCP) it can do a lot more
+---
 <!-- _backgroundImage: 'url(./images/f1.jpg)'
 _backgroundSize: cover
 _backgroundColor: 'rgba(0,0,0,0.5)'
 _color: white -->
+##
 ---
 <!-- _backgroundImage: 'url(./images/crashed.webp)'
 _backgroundSize: cover